pchampio/othello-prolog/README.md

 This app allows 2 players to play an Othello game.

-> During de pre-game menu the admin can set the 2 players to be ether a human or
+> During de pre-game menu the admin can set the two players to human or AIs.
-> a AIs
 >
 >
 > `-- Set the Player x to be a --`